picosh/official-blog/rfc-imgs.md

 This is tricky.
 We could store the files to S3 or some other object storage, but the costs are pretty high.
 We could store the files directly on our VM FS, but we'd need to make sure we have enough space and it can scale.
-I'm going to defer to antonio for this section.
+I'm going to defer to Antonio for this section.

 ## integration with pico services